mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 ###### Air Pumps

-Small rusted metal boxes, a metre high and a half-metre across, are scattered around the grounds of the prison.
+Small rusted metal boxes, a meter high and a half-meter across, are scattered around the grounds of the prison.
 These are air pumps, drawing in air, purifying it, and pumping it down through narrow vents into the underground areas of the complex.
 Many